simeneide/djuplet/create_wikipedia_dataset/README.md

 ## Repository Structure

 - **download_wiki_paragraphs.py**: Downloads and extracts valid paragraphs from a Wikipedia dump.
-- **validate_and_orrupt_paragraphs.py**: Validates every line, clean up some oddities and spplies various corruption transformations to the extracted paragraphs.
+- **corrupt_paragraphs.py**: Applies various corruption transformations to the extracted paragraphs.
 - **create_splits_and_upload_dataset.py**: Splits the processed data into several dataset splits and uploads them to the Hugging Face Hub.
 - **README.md**: This file.